Six things we learned from Elon Musk interview

 5. He would turn down $44bn for Twitter

-Elon Musk claims that if someone offered to buy Twitter for what he paid for it, he'd refuse.
+Mr Musk initially claimed in the interview that if someone offered to buy Twitter right now for what he paid for it, he'd refuse.

+If he did sell, he said it would be more important to find a buyer who cherishes the "truth" rather than how much they'd pay because, as he says: "I don't care about the money."

 But is that true?
-Remember, Musk desperately tried to back out of the deal.
+Remember, he desperately tried to back out of the deal.

-Musk claims Twitter had just months left to live when he took over and was being run like a non-profit.
+Mr Musk said Twitter had just months left to live when he took over and was being run like a non-profit.

 Twitter's costs were outstripping the amount of revenue it was generating.
-In its last full-year results published before Musk took over, total sales hit $5bn in 2021 but costs and expenses reached $5.5bn.
+In its last full-year results published before Mr Musk took over, total sales hit $5bn in 2021 but costs and expenses reached $5.5bn.
 In fact, it has only had two profitable years since 2012.

-Musk reckons Twitter is now close to breaking even.
+He reckons Twitter is now close to breaking even.
 No wonder - sacking 6,500 workers does tend to lighten one's costs.

 But he has also been proactive in finding ways to boost sales through things such as changing Twitter users for "blue tick" verification.